 A cheap vacation to Cuba does not have to exclude drinks and parties by default.
 There are plenty of affordable options to enjoy your trip to Cuba with the energy that comes from mojitos, daiquiris and salsa music.

 Havana is the capital of entertainment in Cuba.
-A huge network of nightclubs, state and private bars wait for you to show you the best of the country nightlife.
+A huge network of nightclubs, state and private bars waiting for you to show you the best of the country nightlife.
 Visit the most popular spots, like El Gato Tuerto, La Maison, El Floridita, Tropicana, the Cabaret Parisien, among many others.
 However, be careful because a crazy night in any of such places won’t be kind with your wallet.
 For example, having an evening (dinner and show) at the well-known Cabaret Parisien may cost up to 60 CUC.

 You won’t need much money to have fun and interact with the natives.
 Just sitting on El Malecón or Parque John Lennon will be enough to appreciate the life of ordinary Cubans.